P-NOC: adversarial training of CAM generating networks for robust weakly supervised semantic segmentation priors: Obtaining Robust Semantic Segmentation Priors

 The Class-Specific Erasing (CSE) framework~\cite{occse9711138} has shown great promise among the AE methods, noticeably improving WSSS score compared to previous class-agnostic strategies.
-When employing an ordinary classifier ($oc$), remaining regions (not erased) associated with a specific class can be quantified, allowing us to better modulate training (a fundamental step in reducing the chronic problem of over-erasure existing in AE methods~\cite{li2018tell}).
+When employing an ordinary classifier ($oc$), remaining regions (not erased) associated with a specific class can be quantified, allowing us to better modulate training (paramount to reduce the chronic problem of over-erasure of AE methods~\cite{li2018tell}).

-However, it is unlikely that the $oc$ can continue to provide useful information regarding the remaining regions once considerable erasure is performed, as (a) the soft masking from a CAM (devised from a non-saturating linear function) can never fully erase the primary features, and (b) the $oc$ has \textbf{only} been trained over whole images, in which marginal regions could be easily ignored.
-This behavior is best observed in \cref{fig:diagram-oc-noc}: after many training iterations under the CSE framework, the $oc$ remains focused on core regions of the class \textit{horse}, notwithstanding these been mostly erased.
+However, it is unlikely that the $oc$ can provide useful information regarding the remaining uncovered regions once considerable erasure is performed, as (a) the soft masking from a CAM (devised from a non-saturating linear function) can never fully erase the primary features, and (b) the $oc$ has \textbf{only} been trained over whole images, in which marginal regions could be easily ignored.
+This behavior is best observed in~\cref{fig:diagram-oc-noc}: after many training iterations under the CSE framework, the $oc$ remains focused on core regions of the class \textit{horse}, notwithstanding these have been mostly erased.
 Once the input is hard masked, completely removing these regions, the $oc$ can focus on secondary regions (the horses' legs), and thus provide better information about which regions are ignored by $f$.

-\paragraph{Method} To overcome this limitation, we propose to extend the CSE framework into a fully adversarial training one (namely P-NOC).
-In it, the generator $f$ must learn class activation maps that erase all regions that contribute to the classification of class $r$, while a second network $noc$ (a ``not-so-ordinary'' classifier) must discriminate the remaining $r$-specific regions neglected by $f$, while learning new features that characterize $r$, currently ignored by both.
-In summary, P-NOC is trained by alternatively optimizing two objectives:
+\paragraph{Method} To overcome the aforementioned limitation, we propose to extend the CSE framework into a fully adversarial training one (namely NOC-CSE).
+In it, the generator $f$ must learn class activation maps that erase all regions that contribute to the classification of class $r$, while a second network $noc$ (a ``not-so-ordinary'' classifier) must discriminate the remaining $r$-specific regions neglected by $f$, while learning new features that characterize class $r$, currently ignored by both.
+In summary, NOC-CSE is trained by alternatively optimizing two objectives: